Tales of the TARDIS

 Tales of the TARDIS is a companion series to the television series Doctor Who which features re-releases of stories from the show's original run, enclosed by additional material featuring actors reprising their roles.
-The series is produced by Bad Wolf and BBC Studios, and executive produced by Russell T Davies, Jane Tranter, Julie Gardner, Phil Collinson, and Joel Collins.
-The new material takes place within Doctor Whos official canon, the Whoniverse.
+The series is produced by Bad Wolf and BBC Studios Productions, and executive produced by Russell T Davies, Jane Tranter, Julie Gardner, Phil Collinson, and Joel Collins.
+The series is set within a location known as the Memory TARDIS, which brings people from throughout time and space into itself in order for them to tell stories.
+The Memory TARDIS uses these stories to power itself.